 The Finance Committee of the Legislative Council approved the establishment of the CITF on 16 July 2018, with an allocation of HK\$1,000,000,000 for use over a tentative period of 5 years.
-CITF is to encourage wider adoption of innovative construction methods and technology in the construction industry with a view to promoting productivity, uplifting built quality, improving site safety and enhancing environmental performance by the Government of Hong Kong Special Administrative Region.
-CIC was commissioned by the Development Bureau to be the implementation partner.
-CIC opened a designated bank account and keep separate books for the CITF.
+On 29 June 2022, the Finance Committee of the Legislative Council had approved the injection of HK\$1,200,000,000 to the fund to support its continued operation and implementation of the enhancement measure launched on 1 January 2022.
+Subsequent to the injection in 2022, the Fund is intended to be open for applications for a further 5 years from 2023 onwards subject to availability of the funding.
+CITF is to encourage wider adoption of innovative construction methods and technology in the construction industry with a view to promoting productivity, uplifting built quality, improving site safety and enhancing environmental performance of the construction industry.
+The Council was commissioned by the Development Bureau of the Government of Hong Kong Special Administrative Region to be the implementation partner.
+The Council keeps a designated bank account for the CITF.

-As at 31 December 2021, the fund balance accumulated to HK\$773,194,637 (2020: HK\$920,193,391) of which HK\$773,179,916 (2020: HK\$920,153,255) and HK\$14,721 (2020: HK\$40,136) are included in cash and bank balances (Note 18) and interest receivables respectively.
+As at 31 December 2022, the fund balance accumulated to HK\$1,864,328,549 (2021: HK\$773,194,637) of which HK\$1,860,396,235 (2021: HK\$773,179,916) and HK\$3,932,314 (2021: HK\$14,721) are included in cash and bank balances (Note 18) and interest receivables (Note 17) respectively.
 The unutilised amount has to be returned to the Development Bureau.

-21. Lease liabilities
+21. LEASE LIABILITIES

-The group leases a number of properties in Hong Kong with fixed periodic payments over the lease terms.
+The Group leases a number of properties in Hong Kong and the People's Republic of China with fixed periodic payments over the lease terms.

-The group also leases certain items of equipment with fixed payments over the lease terms.
+The Group also leases certain items of equipment with fixed payments over the lease terms.

-Right-of-Use Assets
+Right-of-use assets